AnkushKumar0408/NewOptro/README.md

 then in frontend folder you can clone it

+the in frontend folder run the command npm i to install node module package

 in the code change the server link to http://localhost:3000

+to run fortend the command is npm run dev

 then set up the backend which is given in my backend repository